Ethiopia's Lelisa Desisa wins marathon gold at World Athletics Championships | DW | 06.10.2019

 Desisa's win brings the first world championship marathon gold for Ethiopia in 18 years.

-Separately, Desisa won Boston marathon in 2013 and 2015.
+Separately, Desisa won the Boston Marathon in 2013 and 2015.
 After the city was hit by a terror attack on the day of his 2013 triumph, Desisa donated his medal to the city.

 More to come...